dltmddyd321/dltmddyd321/README.md

 I always enjoy thinking and thinking about new ideas and making them.

-My hobby is playing soccer, health, and I like animation.
+My hobby is playing soccer, work out, and I like animation.

 #### It's me!